silexlabs/Cocktail/demo/simple-webapp/readme.txt

--pages should be loaded when accessing them, and not before -read a text local file (in a xml or json file), using polling (reload the same file every x seconds) -back button should only go one step back
--load a dynamic content (rss)
+-pages should be loaded when accessing them, and not before -read a text local file (in a xml or json file), using polling (reload the same file every x seconds) -load a dynamic content (rss)
  => zabojad's gallery at least => OK
 	=> flickr: http://api.flickr.com/services/feeds/photos_public.gne?lang=fr-fr&format=rss_200